Are There Shingles Home Remedies?

-People who have shingles symptoms should see their doctor as soon as possible, because antiviral medication is effective only if given early.
-Individuals with facial, nose, or eye symptoms should seek medical care immediately.
+People who have shingles symptoms and signs should see their doctor as soon as possible, because antiviral medication is effective only if given early.
+Individuals with facial, nose, or eye symptoms and signs should seek medical care immediately.

 - Do not scratch the skin where the rash is located.
 This may increase the risk of secondary bacterial infection and scarring.
 Over-the-counter (OTC) antihistamines (Benadryl) and topical creams (Lidocaine cream) can relieve the itching.